That’s the understatement of the century.

 You can read the backstory of the bench here.

-We drove by a few weeks after and the bench is still there.
-The note is no longer there, and they positioned the bench a little differently.
-But I love that it is still there. 🙂
+We drove by a few weeks after and the bench was still there.
+The note was no longer there, and they positioned the bench a little differently.
+But I love it is still there. 🙂

 This past Christmas I was in love with how intentional each day was feeling.
 Maybe it’s my antidepressant talking, but I am reveling in the joy of not having to be in a million particular places.
 I don’t at all miss the work parties or the busy stores.
 I understand this is unique for everybody.
 I also recognize that I have anxiety, so those factors give me social uneasiness, anyhow, and were never gratifying.

 The one aspect of the holidays I am missing?
 My people.